FindMySchool LogoFindMySchool

 Trust identity is more than a footer.
 The Oak Learning Partnership is referenced in school materials and is linked to enrichment design and funding, including experiences that are intended to build cultural and careers exposure across Years 7 to 11.

-FindMySchool’s GCSE performance ranking places the school 2,446th in England, and 9th locally within Bury, which aligns with performance broadly in line with the middle 35% of schools in England (25th to 60th percentile).
+FindMySchool’s GCSE performance ranking places the school 3,748th in England, and 7th locally within Bury, which places performance below England average overall, within the bottom 40% of schools in England on this measure.
 These are proprietary FindMySchool rankings based on official data.

-The headline measures available for this review show a mixed picture that many parents will recognise as “steady with room to push further.”
-Attainment 8 is 42.1 and Progress 8 is +0.02, which indicates progress close to the national benchmark.
+The headline measures available for this review show a mixed picture that many parents will recognise as “steady progress, but with attainment to push further.”
+Attainment 8 is 35.7 and Progress 8 is +0.02, which indicates progress close to the national benchmark.

 EBacc measures suggest a more challenging area.
-The average EBacc APS is 3.79 compared with an England average of 4.08, and 14.4% of pupils achieved grades 5 or above across EBacc subjects.
+The average EBacc APS is 3.3, 61.6% of pupils entered the EBacc, and 10.9% achieved grades 5 or above across EBacc subjects.
 For families where a strong EBacc pathway is a priority, this is a metric to discuss directly with the school, including subject entry decisions and how curriculum time supports modern languages and humanities.

 One important contextual point from the most recent inspection narrative is that leaders redesigned curriculum sequencing and raised expectations after earlier weaker performance, and that current learning was described as stronger than outcomes for the 2022 leavers who had not benefited fully from those changes.